Associate Degree in Accounting

 Associate in Accounting - A Degree in Numbers

 Do you have a talent for working with numbers and organizing information?
 The demand for skilled Accounting professionals in the workforce continues to increase as employers seek individuals with strong skills and financial competencies.
-Goodwin College will prepare you to meet their needs and take your place as a valued employee.
+Goodwin University will prepare you to meet their needs and take your place as a valued employee.

 In our career-oriented associate degree program in Accounting, you will learn to manage bookkeeping and lower-level accounting operations in for-profit and not-for-profit organizations.
 You will gain experience in entering transactional, adjusting, and closing entries into an accounting system; investigating trial balance discrepancies; managing payroll; and preparing financial reports.

 As an Accounting professional, you will organize, analyze, summarize, and report financial data through the knowledge and application of accounting concepts and principles.
 You will strengthen your critical-thinking and problem-solving skills by identifying, gathering, measuring, and summarizing financial data.
 You will learn to integrate and apply technological skills to accounting and business problems; develop awareness of professional and ethical issues facing the accounting industry; and create professional financial reports and analysis for users of accounting information.